Egypt extends state of emergency by two months

 On Thursday, gunmen shot and wounded two policemen in a car in the capital, the state news agency said.

-(This story has been corrected to change to Thursday's announcement in paragraph three)
+(The story corrected to make changes to Thursday's announcement in par 3)

 (Writing by Michael Georgy; Editing by Andrew Heavens)